serenay7/serenay7.github.io/index.md

 Hi, I'm Serenay.
-I'm an Industrial Engineering student at [METU](https://www.metu.edu.tr/) and a content researcher at [AI Business School](https://aibusinessschool.com/).
+I'm an Industrial Engineering student at [METU](https://www.metu.edu.tr/).
 I also volunteer at [METU Artificial Intelligence Society](https://odtuyzt.github.io/#).
-I am currently interested in AI, civil aviation, and responsible sourcing.

 **My resume can be found [here](SerenayAkgun.pdf).** Major things I have accomplished in 2022 can also be found on this page.

+## Experience (2022)
+- Course Production Researcher at AI Business School (May 2021 - July 2022)
+- Manufacturing Logistics Intern at P&G Gebze Plant (July 2022 - September 2022)

 ## Projects
 - [GüneşApp (Ranked 1st in Women's Safety Hackathon)](projects/gunesapp.md)